xwzliang/physical_conditioning/stretching/instructions/details/stand_on_toes_p71.md

 - PNF Technique: Contract-Relax-Stretch.
-Before stretching your calves, stand on your toes for 3-4 secunds to contract your calves.
+Before stretching your calves, stand on your toes for 3-4 seconds to contract your calves.
 Then use the following calf stretch.
 This should make it easier.